Stetson visits Jacksonville on 4-game road slide

 Jacksonville, Florida; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Stetson will try to end its four-game road losing streak when the Hatters visit Jacksonville.
+BOTTOM LINE: Stetson will aim to end its four-game road slide when the Hatters visit Jacksonville.

-The Dolphins are 9-3 on their home court.
-Jacksonville is third in the ASUN with 10.7 offensive rebounds per game led by Stephon Payne III averaging 3.0.
+The Dolphins have gone 9-3 in home games.
+Jacksonville averages 72.0 points while outscoring opponents by 1.1 points per game.

-The Hatters are 6-11 against ASUN opponents.
-Stetson averages 12.2 turnovers per game and is 1-2 when winning the turnover battle.
+The Hatters are 6-11 in ASUN play.
+Stetson gives up 81.7 points to opponents and has been outscored by 10.1 points per game.

-Jacksonville’s average of 7.5 made 3-pointers per game is 2.3 fewer made shots on average than the 9.8 per game Stetson allows.
-Stetson has shot at a 44.3% rate from the field this season, 0.5 percentage points above the 43.8% shooting opponents of Jacksonville have averaged.
+Jacksonville scores 72.0 points per game, 9.7 fewer points than the 81.7 Stetson gives up.
+Stetson has shot at a 44.3% clip from the field this season, 0.5 percentage points above the 43.8% shooting opponents of Jacksonville have averaged.

-TOP PERFORMERS: Robert McCray is shooting 43.4% and averaging 16.5 points for the Dolphins.
-Zimi Nwokeji is averaging 2.2 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Robert McCray is averaging 16.5 points and 4.2 assists for the Dolphins.
+Kendall Munson is averaging 12.9 points over the last 10 games.

-Jordan Wood is shooting 36.1% from beyond the arc with 1.7 made 3-pointers per game for the Hatters, while averaging 12.1 points.
+Mehki is shooting 43.5% and averaging 14.6 points for the Hatters.
 Jamie Phillips Jr. is averaging 13.6 points over the last 10 games.

 LAST 10 GAMES: Dolphins: 5-5, averaging 73.5 points, 33.3 rebounds, 13.7 assists, 7.1 steals and 4.4 blocks per game while shooting 44.8% from the field.
 Their opponents have averaged 72.8 points per game.